August 2016 — September 2016

 After bidding adieu to our friends at Whale Point, we continued south through Laredo Sound, past a colony of 100 very fat and noisy sea lions.
 They sunbathed, slept, and honked at each other, fighting clumsily for the best spot on the rocks, only to abandon them seconds later in favour of a swim.
 What horrible sounds they produced — like a symphony of farts, I thought.
 When nobody could stand the orchestra any longer, we moved on, sailing through the sprays of humpback whales into a glorious sunset of orange, pink, blue and purple.

 All was quiet aboard the Odyssey when Caroline called everyone up on deck.
-In the distance, a pair of fin whales had surfaced, immediately distinguishable by the shape of their dorsals, the height of their sprays, and the incredible speed at which they were swimming.
+In the distance, a pair of fin whales had surfaced, immediately distinguishable by the shape of their dorsals, the height of their sprays, and the incredible speed at which they swam.
 We didn’t see them up close, but could tell they were truly formidable beasts: Fin whales are the second largest animal on Earth, reaching up to 75 feet in length and weighing more than 130 tonnes (the equivalent of roughly 20 bull elephants).
 Even I could tell they weren’t humpbacks — their long flat backs didn’t arch the same way as they dove, and their flukes had a much sharper, more triangular shape.

 The excitement wound down into a very pleasant evening.
 Captain Neil found us a small, barren island with a big enough beach for a campfire, and Jorge pulled out his ukulele and guitar.
 We sang, roasted marshmallows, and reminisced about the incredible things we had seen, from the breaching humpback on Day One to the Pacific blood stars on Day Six.
 Our list contained no fewer than unique 43 terrestrial and marine species — it was more in a week than I had seen in an entire year of living in African safari country.
 Ten points to Canada.